theohmproject/Ohmiesite/README.md

 Clean up html, js and css where applicable.
 Add more features such as lazy loading for modals
 Add TOS
-Add Legal about trading crypto and that there is no promise or expectation of future price "implied or otherwise".
+Add Legal about trading crypto and that there is no promise or expectation of future price "implied or otherwise" Add team section...

 ####  License